How Smart Water Management Systems Reduce Water Use at Retail Stores

 TIS Landscape Services installs smart irrigation systems such as HydroPoint’s WeatherTRAK irrigation controllers that water based on each store’s site-specific conditions.
 The smart irrigation controllers monitor the rate of evaporation and transpiration – the usage of water by plants – in each store’s location and download local weather forecasts, ensuring sprinklers aren’t turned on the day after significant rainfall or when rain is expected in the near future.

 The constant monitoring of soil and plant conditions allows stores to eliminate the wasteful practice of watering every few days for a set amount of time regardless of weather conditions.
-That, combined with the installation of plants that require less water to thrive, can greatly reduce stores’ water consumption.
+That, combined with the installation of plants that require less water to thrive, can greatly reduce retail water use.

 “Without the ability to connect to the Internet to download local weather forecasts, a controller is flying blind,” Taylor said.
 “It’s watering based on what it knows to be true right now, and obviously that can change in a heartbeat.
 When we go out and audit sites, very rarely do you find someone who’s underwatering.
 They’re almost always overwatering, and most of the time, people are overwatering by 200 or 300 percent, so monitoring the moisture in the ground and replacing only what’s needed is a huge step toward conserving water.”

-Smart irrigation controllers also can be operated and used to run diagnostics and generate water-usage reports from centralized, remote locations, enabling facilities managers to easily keep tabs on a number of stores at once.
+Smart irrigation controllers also can be operated and used to run diagnostics and generate water-usage reports from centralized, remote locations, enabling facilities managers to easily keep tabs on several stores at once.
 The WeatherTRAK Central and WeatherTRAK Mobile cloud-based applications, for example, allow facilities managers to control one or thousands of smart controllers from anywhere in the world using their computers or handheld devices.

 Smart irrigation systems and other products such as HydroPoint’s WaterCompass leak-detection and water-flow monitors, which attach to a store’s water meter, can pay big dividends for retail stores over time, said Jim Boggs, Business Development for Austin, Texas-based Facility Solutions Group, a single-source provider of facility management solutions.
 Flow monitors can establish water-usage benchmarks for a particular store and a portfolio of stores, which can allow facilities managers to detect anomalies such as leaks and address them quickly.
 FSG’s Clarity system takes advantage of both the WeatherTRAK and WaterCompass cloud integration module to allow portfolio owners to utilize their existing building management system for a single-user interface in addition to HVAC and lighting controls.